ipfs-inactive/RFC/0005-ipns-over-dns.md

   - optional: store entries to disk
   - optional: port 8080 redirect Host=qmfoo.ipns.name to ipfs.io/ipns/QmFoo

+ipns stack
+- dht: global, slow, stateful
+- pubsub: global, realtime, stateless
+- mdns: local, realtime, stateful

 # Summary
 [summary]: #summary

-This document proposes a new IPNS namesys based on PubSub and DNS.
+This document proposes a new IPNS namesys based on DNS and libp2p PubSub.
-Name updates are published to a well-known PubSub topic, and thin resolver daemons listen to these updates.
+Name updates are posted to a well-known PubSub topic, and thin DNS zone daemons listen to these updates.
+Name resolution requests self-certifying DNS TXT records.
-There are well-known highly-available global resolvers, and infinite other, preferrably more local, resolvers.
+These are available in well-known highly-available global DNS zones, and countless other, preferrably more local, zones.

-Names are resolved as DNS TXT records, or via a minimal IPFS HTTP API subset.
+Although DNS is used, this namesys doesn't inherit any of DNS's centralisms.
+Since records are self-certifying and requested by their public key's hash, we achieve authenticity and integrity, which would otherwise require ICANN and DNSSEC.

+DNS is used purely as a transport.
+Any arbitrary DNS zone can serve the records.
+Records cannot be forged.

 # Motivation